fullerjamesr/uchicago-spa-docs/grid_recs.rst

    The basics

    * Quantifoil 1.2/1.3 300 Cu mesh (carbon foil on copper mesh) for dirt-cheap initial screening by eye (EMS catalog number Q350CR1.3 for a 50 pack)
-   * C-flat 1.2/1.3 300 Au mesh (carbon foil on gold mesh) for routine work, optimization, data collection (EMS catalog number CF313-50-Au for a 50 pack)
+   * C-flat 1.2/1.3 300 Au mesh (carbon foil on gold mesh) for routine optimization and  data collection (EMS catalog number CF313-50-Au for a 50 pack) (I discuss :ref:`below <cflataupinion>` why I like these so much)

 .. admonition::
-   If you're feeling lucky
+   For when you're lucky enough to hit very high resolution

    UltrAuFoil 1.2/1.3 300 mesh (gold foil on gold mesh) for structures where beam-induced motion is the remaining limitation to resolution (EMS catalog number Q350AR13A for a 50 pack)